Azure/azure-powershell/src/KeyVault/KeyVault/help/Remove-AzKeyVaultAccessPolicy.md

 ```

 This command removes all the permissions that an application has on the key vault named Contoso03Vault.
-This example identifies the application by using the service principal name registered in Azure Active Directory, `http://payroll.contoso.com`.
+This example identifies the application by using the service principal name registered in Microsoft Entra ID, `http://payroll.contoso.com`.

 ### Example 3: Remove permissions for an application by using its object ID
 ```powershell